gnu-octave/symbolic/INSTALL.md

 1. Run generate_functions.py.
 This generates many of the .m files.
    (this will be done before making releases if we ever get that far).

+1. Install "dill" [https://github.com/uqfoundation/dill].
+For me
+    "pip install --user --pre dill" worked.
+This is needed for symfuns.

-2. Run Octave in the root directory (the one below @sym, @symfun etc).
+1. Run Octave in the root directory (the one below @sym, @symfun etc).

-3. Type "syms x"
+1. Type "syms x"

-4. (optional)  Put the root directory in your Octave path.
+1. (optional)  Put the root directory in your Octave path.

-5. (optional)  Call run_unit_tests.
+1. (optional)  Call run_unit_tests.